mjmlab/protocols/mariner-library-in-v-fischeri.md

 - Discard supernatant and resuspend in 200uL LBS.
 - Pipet 4 x 50mL onto LBS-Erm5 and distribute with rolling beads.
 Let sit at 25C for 1-3 days.

 *The protocol may be paused here, and repeated up until this point for multiple rounds of mating.
-Plating onto antibiotic selection plates (Day 3) must be done on the same day for all rounds of matings.
+Plating onto antibiotic selection plates (Day 3) must be done on the same day for all rounds of matings.*

+## Final Plating and Swabbing

-## Day 3: Plate mating spots onto selection plates.
+### Day 3: Plate mating spots onto selection plates.
 - For each 15mL Falcon tube containing 15mL of mating spot solution, pipet 1.5mL into a clean, sterile eppendorf tube.
 - Centrifuge at 9000rpm for 1 minute.
 Discard supernatant.
 - Resuspend each pellet with 250uL LBS.